 While filing an administrative appeal with USCIS affords the opportunity for review by a higher authority, you also may file a motion to reopen or reconsider your case with the office that made the original decision.
 Such motions, which ask the office to reconsider or at least reexamine its decision, must state new facts that were not provided or available before.
 Applicants have 30 days from the original decision date in which to file a motion to reopen or reconsider.

 Only the petitioner--the actual person who submitted the petition or application--may file an appeal.
 This means the beneficiary of a visa petition lacks legal standing to file such an appeal.
-For example, a woman who would be the beneficiary of her husband's visa petition on her behalf may not file an appeal if the petition is denied, only the husband who filed the original documentation.
+For example, a woman who would be the beneficiary of her spouse's visa petition on her behalf may not file an appeal if the petition is denied, only the spouse who filed the original documentation may file.

-If the petitioner chooses to have legal representation, he or she must also file a Notice of Entry or Appearance as Attorney or Representative (Form G-28) along with the appeal notice.
+If the petitioner chooses to have legal representation, they must also file a Notice of Entry or Appearance as Attorney or Representative (Form G-28) along with the appeal notice.

 First, review the notice of denial (Form I-292) that was sent with your original decision notice, which will include the proper form and indicate the proper jurisdiction for your appeal.
 Also take note of the following time limits: